Basis of Presentation, Summary of Significant Accounting Policies and Nature of Operations

 Use of Estimates and Assumptions

 These accompanying consolidated financial statements include some amounts that are based on management’s best estimates and judgments.
-The most significant estimates relate to valuation of stock grants and stock options, derivative liability for the stock purchase warrants, the valuation allowance on deferred tax assets, and various contingent liabilities.
+The most significant estimates relate to valuation of stock grants and stock options, impairment evaluation of the equity method investment, the valuation allowance on deferred tax assets, and contingent liabilities.
 It is reasonably possible that these above-mentioned estimates and others may be adjusted as more current information becomes available, and any adjustment could be significant in future reporting periods.
 It is also reasonably possible that the actual grant date value of the stock options vested might have been materially different than the estimated value.

 Fair Value of Financial Instruments

-The Company’s financial instruments consist principally of cash and cash equivalents, accounts receivable, accounts payable, note payable and a derivative warrant liability.
+The Company’s consolidated financial instruments consist principally of cash and cash equivalents, accounts receivable, and accounts payable.
 The fair value of a financial instrument is the amount that would be received in an asset sale or paid to transfer a liability in an orderly transaction between unaffiliated market participants.
 Assets and liabilities measured at fair value are categorized based on whether the inputs are observable in the market and the degree that the inputs are observable.
 The categorization of financial instruments within the valuation hierarchy is based on the lowest level of input that is significant to the fair value measurement.
-The fair value of the derivative warrant liabilities were determined based on “Level 3” inputs.
-See Note 9-Warrant Liability for more information on the Level 3 inputs and valuation of the derivative warrant liability and Note 12 – Fair Value Measurements for more information on fair value measurements.

 Certain Risks, Uncertainties and Concentrations